quirozcj/monococcum_introgressions/README.md

 -ct accession_51mer_count.jf > accession.dump.txt
 ```

-3. Concatenate all k-mers from all accessions per species (all domesticated einkorn, and all *T. urartu*, separately) and keep one representative of each k-mer
+3. Concatenate all *k-*mers from all accessions per species (all domesticated einkorn, and all *T. urartu*, separately) and keep one representative of each *k-*mer

 ```sh
 # Example command line: